NormanTUD/OmniOpt/.gui/_tutorials/folder_structure.md

 #### `worker_usage.csv`

-This contains the unix-timestamp, the number of workers requested, the number of workers got and the percentage of numbers got in respective to the number requested.
+This contains the Unix-timestamp, the number of workers requested, the number of workers got and the percentage of numbers got in respective to the number requested.

 ```csv
 1717234020.5216107,20,20,100